jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/WAXSDataReduction.rst

 Here is example of Sample and Blank loaded and displayed side-by-side.

-Next is simply - select sample or samples which should be processed and click on button "Process images".
+Next is simply - select sample or samples which should be processed and click on button "Process Figures".
 Nika will process all selected files. .

 ..
 Figure:: media/WAXSProcessedDataImg.jpg
         :align: left